menu

 Demographics

-The percentage of adults in Port Mansfield - Lasara with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.03% of adults in Port Mansfield - Lasara have a bachelor's degree or advanced degree.
+In terms of college education, Port Mansfield - Lasara is nearly on par with the US average for all cities of 21.84%: 19.48% of adults 25 and older in Port Mansfield - Lasara have a bachelor's degree or advanced degree.

 Port Mansfield - Lasara is an extremely ethnically-diverse town.
 The people who call Port Mansfield - Lasara home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Port Mansfield - Lasara, accounting for 88.31% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Port Mansfield - Lasara, accounting for 83.68% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Port Mansfield - Lasara residents report their race to be White.
-Important ancestries of people in Port Mansfield - Lasara include German, Irish, Welsh, English, and Austrian.
+Important ancestries of people in Port Mansfield - Lasara include German, Irish, Austrian, Welsh, and English.

 The most common language spoken in Port Mansfield - Lasara is Spanish.
 Other important languages spoken here include English and Greek.